Skip to main content

 Be prepared for questions and remember to be honest with your answers.
 Unlike what you see in the movies, very few people can blag their way to an investment.
 Your business plan must be solid, and you should know it inside out.

-“Eat, sleep and breathe your financial forecasts and the main points in your pitch,” says Peter.
+“Eat, sleep and breathe your financial forecasts and the main points in your pitch,” says Peter Jones.
 “This will make the difference between success and failure when trying to secure an investment deal.”

 Two people having a business meeting